thomasbrodusch/tinyloader/README.md

 ___
 Want to contribute?
 Great!

-Nowtify uses [Webpack](https://webpack.github.io/docs/) for fast developing.
+TinyLoader uses [Webpack](https://webpack.github.io/docs/) for fast developing.
 Make a change in your file and instantanously see your updates!

 Open your favorite Terminal and run these commands.